Why Positive Thinking Isn’t Enough to Reach Your Goals

 3. Feedback and Adjustment

-Progress requires correction.
+Progress requires course correction.

 You try something → it doesn’t fully work → you adjust → you improve.